SHIFT: Days (rotating weekends)

 North Suburban Medical Center in Thornton, Colorado.
 Just 10 minutes north of Denver.
 North Suburban Medical Center has established a reputation as a facility responsive to patient and community expectations.
 Our mission, vision, and values were developed as guides so that we continuously understand and respond to our patient and community expectations.
 We are committed to Patient Safety.
 Our Mission: To Serve.
 To Heal.
 To Care.
 Our Values: North Suburban’s core values are designed to guide our organization in its commitment to serve, to heal and to care for you.
 We believe safety and quality of care are the keystones of our work.
 We treat each other and our patients with compassion and respect.
 We are honest and ethical in all we say and do.
 We demonstrate our commitment to excellence by persistently exploring growth and improvement opportunities.
 We exceed the expectations of our patients, families and the community.
 We accomplish our mission and vision through collaboration and teamwork.
 Our team of physicians, nurses, therapists, technologists, pharmacists, residents, dietitians, and support staff is dedicated to ensuring you receive the highest standard of patient care and comfort during your stay.
 Although many of the staff will not have the privilege of meeting you directly, they are working together to speed your recovery.

-The Staff Registered Nurse, Endoscopy, must be able to demonstrate the knowledge and skills necessary to provide care for his/her patients, and may function in the role of charge nurse.
-Endoscopy requires specialized skills and/or serves specific age groups, which may include adult, adolescent, geriatric, or pediatric populations.
+Position Summary: The Staff Registered Nurse, OR, must be able to demonstrate the knowledge and skills necessary to provide care for his/her patients, and may function in the role of charge nurse.
+The OR RN accepts responsibility for their surgical specialties when functioning in the coordinator role, including ordering supplies and equipment, maintaining preference cards, and planning for new needs in that specialty.
+The operating room requires specialized skills and/or serves specific age groups, which may include adult, adolescent, geriatric, or pediatric populations.
 The delivery of care is based on criteria that is age appropriate and is based in the physical, psychological, cultural, safety and learning needs of the individual patient.
-The Staff Registered Nurse, Endoscopy, may rotate to areas other than Endoscopy, and will perform only those duties for he/she has demonstrated competency.
-The Staff Registered Nurse, Endoscopy, performs delegated duties consistent with his/her scope of practice and functions within the philosophy and overall plan of care delivery at NSMC.
-The Staff Registered Nurse, Endoscopy displays positive support for NSMC as well as the entire Health One Organization.
+The Staff Registered Nurse, OR may rotate to areas other than OR, and will perform only those duties for he/she has demonstrated competency.
+The Staff Registered Nurse, OR, performs delegated duties consistent with his/her scope of practice and functions within the philosophy and overall plan of care delivery at NSMC.
+The Staff Registered Nurse, OR displays positive support for NSMC as well as the entire Health One Organization.